 Learn how to comfortably retire in Portugal as an expat; this guide explains who can retire to Portugal, transfer a pension and qualify for Portugal’s retirement tax and residency law.

 Numerous foreigners have been swayed to retire in Portugal for its pleasant climate, beautiful coastlines and reasonably priced property.
-There is a variety of areas to live in Portugal, from sleepy fishing villages to riverside bustling cities.
-The stunning coastal Algarve region, however, has attracted many expats who have retired to Portugal from the US and UK, in turn sparking numerous English-speaking services handling all aspects of the Portuguese retirement process, from real estate to tax and immigration.
+There is a variety of places to live in Portugal, from sleepy fishing villages to riverside bustling cities.
+The stunning coastal Algarve region, however, attracts many expat retirees.
+This in turn sparked numerous English-speaking services handling all aspects of the Portuguese retirement process, from Portuguese real estate to tax and Portugal’s immigration rules.

 LWM International is an international financial management consultancy.
 They provide a range of financial services tailored to expats, including personal pension plans and investment management.
 So, make sure your pension meets your needs in Portugal by speaking to the professionals at LWM International.